mudroljub/alatke/README.md

 * [config.cson](config.cson) Configuration file of Atom editor and installed packages
 * [atom-packages.list](atom-packages.list) List of installed packages

 Both files should be moved to `~/.atom` directory.
-Install packages with this command:
+You can install packages with this command:
 ```
 apm install `cat atom-packages.list`
 ```